elemental/Elemental/doc/source/build.rst

-Of course, ``/usr/local/elemental`` should be replaced with your installation prefix and ``-llapack -lblas -lm`` should be replaced with the ``MATH_LIBS`` set during the CMake configuration.
+Of course, ``/usr/local/elemental`` should be replaced with your installation prefix and ``-llapack -lblas -lm`` should be replaced with the ``MATH_LIBS`` set during configuration (it is written into the file ``include/elemental/config.h`` in the build directory).

 The executable can then typically be run with a single process using ::